SerhiiCho/timeago-docs/docs/documentation.md

 ## 🇸🇿 Contribute translation

-You can contribute a language support in 4 simple steps.
+You can contribute a language support in 3 simple steps.
 All you need to do is to copy/paste 2 files and change them to match the language that you want to add.

-Finally, add 1 line to `README.md` file and 1 rule to a `rules.go`.
 Here is my [commit](https://github.com/SerhiiCho/timeago/commit/c1ee0429b540f1cce5eb61b6a3441022d9cb43e7) for supporting Dutch language that shows changes that I did to add the support.
 It's pretty straightforward.
 Waiting for you PR 😉.

+> You can skip the step with `README.md` file, since all the documentation is here instead of a `README.md` file like it was before.

 ### Step 1.
 Add translation file